ALL STATE DATA UPDATED FOR 2023!

-As the table shows, in 2018, South Dakota was slightly ahead of the national average for approvals at the Initial Application level, but slightly behind the national average at the Reconsideration level.
+As the table shows, in 2022, South Dakota was slightly ahead of the national average for approvals at the Initial Application and the Reconsideration level.
 Note that the Social Security Administration does not release data about the results from Hearings for South Dakota applicants.
 Even though there is an SSA Office of Hearing Operations office in Sioux Falls, the hearings are handled administratively through the Billings, Montana and Fargo, North Dakota offices.

 South Dakota Initial Application Approval Over Time

-As the table and the below chart show, South Dakota has been consistently ahead of the national average for approvals at the Initial Application level going back to at least 2010, although it has come down a bit over the last few years.
-In 2018, South Dakota ranked 28th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have slightly declined in South Dakota over the last few years, they still are slightly ahead the national average.
-That said, there’s still only a slightly better than 1 in 3 chance of being approved at the Initial Application level.
+As the table and the below chart show, South Dakota has been consistently ahead of the national average for approvals at the Initial Application level going back to at least 2011.
+In 2022, South Dakota ranked 26th in the nation in terms of percentage approval of Initial Applications.
+That said, there’s still only about a 50-50 chance of being approved at the Initial Application level.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 South Dakota Reconsideration Approval Over Time

-As the table and the below chart indicate, South Dakota has criss-crossed the national average when it comes to Approvals at the Reconsideration level over the last few years, finishing up several points below the average.
-In 2018, South Dakota ranked 38th in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, South Dakota has criss-crossed the national average when it comes to Approvals at the Reconsideration level over the last few years, finishing up just slightly ahead of the national average.
+In 2022, South Dakota ranked 25th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue to the next level, the Hearing.